inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/service.md

 ## Service

 A service in itself is quite basic.
-For instance, we can imagine building a click service with a single service method.
+For instance, we can imagine building a click service with a single method.

 ```python
 # service.py